keeperofthenecklace/movieDB/README.md

 ## Usage - Add movie data.

-There are several ways to add movie data.
+There are several ways to fetch movie data from IMDb.
 Initial redis.

 ``` ruby